brianburton/java-immutable-collections/README.md

 The collections are all [immutable](https://en.wikipedia.org/wiki/Immutable_object) and [persistent](https://en.wikipedia.org/wiki/Persistent_data_structure).
 Any method that adds or removes an item in a collection actually creates a new collection.
-The old and new collections share almost of their structure in common with only the minimum number of new objects needed to implement the change in the new version.
-The process of creating a new collection from an old one is extremely fast and involves very little copying.
-For large collections the old and new versions of the collection will share well over 90% of their structure in common.
+The old and new collections share almost all of their structure in common with only the minimum number of new objects needed to implement the change in the new version.
+The process of creating a new collection from an old one is extremely fast.

 Since the collections are immutable they can be safely shared throughout a program without the need for synchronization or defensive copying.
 In fact structure sharing is a theme throughout the library.
-For example, you never actually " create" a JImmutableList instance.
-The `JImmutables.list()` always returns a single, shared, empty list instance.
+For example, you never actually create an empty JImmutableList instance.
+The `JImmutables.list()` factory method always returns a single, shared, empty list instance.
 The other factory methods work the same way.

-Notice that the collections are still highly dynamic and fully support addition, deletion, and replacement of elements via efficient creation of modified versions of themselves.
+The collections are still highly dynamic and fully support addition, deletion, and replacement of elements via efficient creation of modified versions of themselves.
 This sets them apart from the static immutable collections in the [Guava](https://github.com/google/guava) collections library.

 **Note:** Keep in mind that while the JImmutables themselves are immutable the values you choose to store in them might